 I cut separate pieces for the ends to cover where the burlap pieces came together.
 Once again, I glued them down and secured the pieces with tape on the inside and bottom of the box.

 To dress up the burlap a bit, I took one long piece of navy and white grosgrain ribbon and wrapped it around the center of the box.

 Rather than mess with the glue again, I simply ripped off small pieces of double sided tape and attached the ribbon to the burlap that way.
 It only took a minute or two and changed the whole look of my DIY flower box.

 Earlier in the day, I had clipped some hydrangeas from my backyard to use for my flower box.
 Since I wanted the flower box centerpiece to be overflowing with flowers, I used short glasses for the water inside.
 Originally, I had planned to line the inside of the flower box with mason jars but they were too tall for the look I wanted.

 And my DIY flower box centerpiece was complete:

 For now, I’m using the flower box as a centerpiece for my kitchen table.
 Eventually, I’ll probably design a whole table setting around it.

 At some point, I’ll probably switch the flowers to something more colorful.
 Like I said, I clipped these flowers from my yard..gotta use what you have, right?
-Another idea I had was to add a monogram to the center of the ribbon.
-Maybe I’ll do that in “phase 2” when I set the table!
+For some early fall ideas using these hydrangeas, read my early fall decorating ideas.

 Since I can never leave well enough alone, I also set the box in my dining room last night.
 I love the way it works with my navy walls!